 Alissa M. Fitzgerald, Ph.D., CEO (Managing Member)

-Dr. Fitzgerald founded the company in 2003.
-She has over 25 years of engineering experience in MEMS design, fabrication and product development.
-Having developed more than a dozen distinct MEMS devices, such as piezoresistive pressure sensors, ultrasound transducers, and infrared imagers, she now advises clients on the entire cycle of microelectronic product development, from business and IP strategy to supply chain and manufacturing operations.
+Dr. Fitzgerald is CEO (Managing Member) and founded the company in 2003.
+She has over 30 years of engineering experience in MEMS design, fabrication and product development.
+Having developed dozens of MEMS devices earlier in her career, she now advises clients on the entire cycle of microelectronic product development, from business and IP strategy to supply chain and manufacturing operations.
 Prior to founding AMFitzgerald, Dr. Fitzgerald worked in engineering and management positions at the Jet Propulsion Laboratory, Orbital Sciences Corporation, Sigpro, and Sensant Corporation, now part of Siemens.
 She received her bachelor's and master's degrees from MIT and her Ph.D. from Stanford University in Aeronautics and Astronautics.
-Dr. Fitzgerald is co-author of MEMS Product Development: From Concept to Commercialization, has numerous journal publications, holds ten patents, and is a frequent invited speaker at professional meetings.
-She is a member of the SEMI-MSIG Standards Committee and served as a board director on the MEMS Industry Group (MIG) Governing Council from 2008-2014.
-In 2013, she was inducted into the MIG Hall of Fame.
-She is currently a board director for Rigetti Computing (Nasdaq: RGTI), the Transducer Research Foundation, and the IEEE Spectrum Editorial Advisory Board.
+Dr. Fitzgerald is co-author of MEMS Product Development: From Concept to Commercialization, has numerous journal publications, holds eleven patents, and is a frequent invited speaker at professional meetings.
+She was a board director for the MEMS Industry Group (MIG) Governing Council from 2008-2014, for the Transducers Research Foundation from 2016-2024, and for IEEE Spectrum magazine from 2022-2025.
+In 2013, she was inducted into the MIG Hall of Fame and in 2024, she was awarded Executive of the Year by Sensors Converge.
+She contributed to three SEMI Standards, winning the SEMI Technical Editor Award in 2025.
+She is currently a board director for Rigetti Computing (Nasdaq: RGTI).

 Brandon P. Harrington, Ph.D., Director of MEMS Development